afanblue/refineryOMS/SystemManual.md

 Transfers are somewhat different from other objects, e.g., Analog Inputs or Digital Inputs, in that only templates or ad hoc transfers have a record in the TAG table.
 All scheduled transfers assume the tag ID of the template that they were created from.
 This is implemented with a TAG_ID field in the TRANSFER table.

 Events that should create a transfer
- - vessel (tag type: S=ship; T=train; TT=tank truck) appears at dock
+ - vessel (tag type: S=ship; T=train; TT=tank truck) appears at dock w/associated order (shipment)
  - daily transfer from crude tank to refining unit
  - daily transfer from refining unit to product tanks

 Daily transfers are based on templates which start at midnight and last for one day.
 At the end of the day, they are completed and new ones begun, assuming that the refinery unit is on.
 The transfer from the crude unit(s) is done FROM the two fullest tanks to the refinery units.
 The transfers to the product tanks is done TO the emptiest product tanks.
 The transfers to the product tanks for a given product should NOT be to the same tank.

-If a vessel appears at a dock, then there must be an order associated with it.
+If a vessel appears at a dock, then there must be an order (shipment) associated with it.

 How do we know that the vessel is present at the dock?
 - there is a vessel (tag type: T, TT, S) which has a REL_TAG_TAG record as a child to the dock (parent).
 This record is created manually by an operator (!) or automagically by the simulator.